 top of page

-Anita has one novel, four poetry collections, one of flash fiction, four for children, and five edited anthologies published.
-Anita’s poems have appeared in numerous journals in the US, UK, Asia, and Australia and anthologized in many collections, including The Polaris Trilogy, slated to be sent to the moon in the SpaceX launch.
-Anita’s poetry is also part of the anthology, Twenty Contemporary Indian English Poets, released by India’s Academy of Letters—the Sahitya Akademi, 2023.
+Anita’s poems have appeared in numerous journals in the US, UK, Asia, and Australia and anthologized in many collections, including including The Polaris Trilogy (24), The Best Asian Poetry (21-22), Yearbook of Indian Poetry in English (2021, 24-25) and Twenty Contemporary Indian English Poets, the latter released by India’s Academy of Letters—the Sahitya Akademi, 2023.
+Eleven of Anita's books are available at the Library of Congress.
 Her poems are also housed at Stanford University’s Digital Humanities Initiative.
 One of her poems, “Hold on baby, we'll soon be home,” was included as part of a video produced by Doordarshan TV, Kolkata, India.
+Anita also appears in the 2025 Springer's Encyclopedia and Dictionary of Diasporic Indian English Writing.

-Recently Anita ventured into short filmmaking on her poems, and her first short, “Clubs my sinful dance muse,” was awarded the Best Super Short Film Award by the Five Continents International Film Festival, Venezuela (August 2024).
-It was also screened at the Alibag and Goa Short Film Festivals in India in 2024.
-Anita is the secretary of the Montgomery Chapter, Maryland Writers Association, and former editor of the newsletter, Poetry Society of Virginia.
-She is also an active member of the Northern Virginia Writers Club and the Poetry Society of Virginia.
+Recently Anita ventured into short filmmaking on her poems, and both her super short films--under 3 1/2 minutes each--"Unshaming a period," and "Clubs, my sinful dance muse," have won awards at the AltFF Alternative Film Festival-Canada, Five Continents International Film Festival-Venezuela, Sundarban International Film Festival, India and at the Asian International Filmfare Festival, India.
+Anita is the former secretary of the Montgomery Chapter, Maryland Writers Association, and former editor of the newsletter, Poetry Society of Virginia.
+She is an active member of the Northern Virginia Writers Club and the Poetry Society of Virginia.
 Anita is the daughter of Sahitya Akademi award-winning Indian novelist and professor, Late Dr. Chaman Nahal, and educationist Late Dr. Sudarshna Nahal.
-She teaches at a university in Washington D.C.
+She teaches at a university in Washington DC.

 Anita Nahal Profile Image.jpeg